Su Song

+Su Song's treatise about the clock tower, Xinyi Xiangfayao (新儀象法要), was written in 1092 and received its official printed publication in 1094.
 The Xinyi Xiangfayao was Su's best-known treatise, but the polymath compiled other works as well.
 He completed a large celestial atlas of several star maps, several terrestrial maps, as well as a treatise on pharmacology.
 The latter discussed related subjects on mineralogy, zoology, botany, and metallurgy.